(adsbygoogle = window.adsbygoogle || []).push({});

 Recognizing Nepotism

 Nepotism, another word for favoritism specifically towards family, is something that many employees see and face on a daily basis.
 If you choose to employ family or close friends, it can be easy for others to think that they simply got hired because of their ‘in’ with the higher-level management.
-Regardless of their background or experience, people have a hard time seeing past their last name or connection with those who run a company.
+People have a hard time seeing past their last name or connection with those who run a company.
+Regardless of their background or experience

-If you do hire someone close to you, then don’t have them directly report to you and make a workplace policy to ensure that for the future.
+If you do hire someone close to you, then don’t have them directly report to you.
+Also, make a workplace policy to ensure that for the future.
 Even if you don’t have family that comes to work for you, others within your company may, so this keeps it from getting too personal for everyone involved.

+Managing the relationship with non-related employees is one of the biggest challenges of running a family-owned business.
 Strain and isolation are some of the feelings that other employees may have if they are not part of the real family.
 You have to recognize that including your personal life with your business life may make others feel left out or excluded as part of the “family” within the company.
-After all, your work family is like another part of yourself, and deserves to feel appreciated just like your own family would.
+After all, your work family is like another part of yourself and deserves to feel appreciated just like your own family would.

 To help with this issue, offer a family picnic or event that’s specific to your employees and their families.
 You can also do luncheons or other small incentives that show them your appreciation for all that they do.
 Be sure to emphasize that they are like another family to you and without their hard work, you couldn’t have the company that you do.

-Inclusivity is key, and letting your employees know and appreciate them for what they do will help them feel like another family member and not question your judgment in hiring the real ones.
+Inclusivity is key.
+Let your employees know and appreciate them for what they do will help them feel like another family member and not question your judgment in hiring the real ones.

 Stay objective